AhmedRezk-00/Barents/README.md

 | Tabea Steeb | 3315718        | st156637 | B. Sc.
 Informatik       |
 | Ahmed Rezk  | 3391499        | st163697 | B. Sc.
 Informatik       |

-## Projekt
+## Description
 For the research project we created a prototype.
-A GUI that lets users create an RDF graph based on BARENTS Ontology and a prototype backend that processes the RDF graph.
+A GUI that lets users create an RDF graph based on BARENTS ontology and a prototype backend that processes the RDF graph.
 Both can be found in the folder prototype.
 There are three mockups that were used to test the graphical and logical implementation of the GUI. for more Info: [Mockups](mockups/README.md)